tmatsui21/Nico/README.md

 Nico
 ======

-### Application dedicated to "Nico", for learning SwiftUI purposes
+### Application dedicated to "Nico" for learning SwiftUI purposes